 My point is, there’s hundreds of opportunities for you to travel while working and it will only continue to get easier as the Internet swallows up what’s left of reality.

-Take it from me, a lower-middle class, 22 year-old with no University Degree who founded a remote work, digital marketing company and travel blog two and half years ago and hasn’t stopped to tie my shoelaces since.
+Take it from me, a lower-middle class, 22 year-old with no University Degree who founded a remote work, digital marketing company and travel blog two years ago and hasn’t stopped to tie my shoelaces since.